 (from Leora Freedman of the English Language Learning program)

 FREE high quality English language instruction with the English Language Learning Program starts Monday, September 10, 2018.
 In the Communication Cafe you can become more fluent in academic English and meet people who want to speak English with you.

 Registration is open NOW for Reading eWriting, online academic reading and writing practice with ELL (starting September 14, 2018).
 To register, send your name, college, and year of studies to email@example.com

 Both programs are free and non-credit.
 They are designed for multilingual students and are open to all Arts & Science undergraduates.
 Sessions are facilitated by ELL professors and writing centre instructors.

 Hello, and welcome to the course!
 If you're reading this, you've taken an important first step in exploring what the course is about.
 Keep checking in here for more announcements related to the course, and make sure you're familiar with the tabs on the left.
 Most of the material related to the course will be distributed through this website, so it's important that you're familiar with the places that vital information can be found.

 Make sure that you've filled out the beginning-of-term information survey that was sent out through email before the semester started.
 If you don't remember receiving that, you can find the form here: https://goo.gl/32Udii.

-If you're looking for something to do to prepare for the first class, we'll be using the GameMaker programming tool for the course project, which you can download here.
-It's also worth looking at the tutorials to get familiar with it sooner rather than later (for instance, at gamemakertutorials.com.
-Note that the download package posted here is for GameMaker Studio, not GameMaker Studio 2.
-Tutorials for the two versions are very different :)
+If you're looking for something to do to prepare for the first class, we'll be using one of the game design tools listed here.
+You'll want to pick one and check out the tutorials to get familiar with it sooner rather than later :)